eddyerburgh/notes/docs/distributed-systems/distributed-systems-architectures.md

 #### Structured peer-to-peer systems

-In a structured peer-to-peer system, the overlay follows a predetermined topology (e.g., a ring or a grid).
+In a structured peer-to-peer system, the overlay follows a predetermined topology (e.g. a ring or a grid).
 The topology is used to look up data.

 Generally, structured peer-to-peer systems use a semantic-free index to access data.
 Each data item maintained by the system is uniquely associated with a key, and the key is used as an index: